emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

      + For `"HeaderPassword"` and `"BodyPassword"`, the headers `X-Ambassador-Client-ID` and `X-Ambassador-Client-Secret` must be set.
+     + For `"JWTAssertion"`, the `X-Ambassador-Client-Assertion` header must be set to a JWT that is signed by your client secret, and conforms with the requirements in RFC 7521 section 5.2 and RFC 7523 section 3, as well as any additional specified by your identity provider.

    * `"Password"`: Authenticate by requiring `X-Ambassador-Username` and `X-Ambassador-Password` on all incoming requests, and use them to authenticate with the identity provider using the OAuth2 `Resource Owner Password Credentials` grant type.